 Students will learn coding from a basic level upwards, looking at several different types of code and how a computer uses/ interprets them; essentially, learning how a computer works.
 The theoretical elements of programming will be covered in the computational thinking component of the course, this will cover; problem solving, algorithms and programming constructs whilst learning different programming languages (Python, SQL and assembly language).
 Students will consider the organisation and structure of data, theoretical principles of different hardware components, networks, systems software, threats and prevention of threats.

-Algorithms – Introduction to efficient problem‑solving methods (like searching and sorting) and understanding why speed matters.
+Algorithms – understanding efficient problem-solving methods such as searching and sorting

-Memory & Computer Systems – Insight into how computers work internally, including how they store and manage data.
+Memory and Computer Systems – understanding how computers store and process data

-SQL Databases – How to store, query, and manage data using a structured database language.
+SQL Databases – learning how to store, organise and query data

-Web Development – Building simple websites and apps using HTML, CSS, JavaScript, and Flask.
+Web Development – creating websites and applications using HTML, CSS, JavaScript and Flask

-Cybersecurity Basics – Understanding the fundamentals of keeping systems and data secure
+Cybersecurity Basics – understanding how systems and data are protected

-A GCSE in computer science is not required to take this course, however some background in computing will be helpful.
+A GCSE in Computer Science is not required to take this course, although prior experience in computing would be beneficial.